 Although Savannah makes sounds that are similar to those of serval’s, it may as well meow like domestic cats.
 It often produces a hiss, which is the mixture of both two.
 It hisses more like a snake, not like its domestic ancestors.
 This sound may scary people who do not know much about servals and the Savannah breed.

 Savannah cats differ significantly when it comes to their character.
-Some individuals are sociable and friendly towards strangers and dogs, however some of them may hiss, snarl or hide when they see a strange person.
-The main factors influencing Savannah’s character are generation (how closely they are related with serval), a level of socialization and a lineage.
+Some individuals are sociable and friendly towards strangers and dogs, however, some of them may hiss, snarl or hide when they see a strange person.
+The main factors influencing Savannah’s character are generation (how closely they are related to serval), a level of socialization and lineage.
 It indicates that within the breed there are various character types.

-The F1 and F2 generations, which are the most closely related with serval, have the most exotic features.
+The F1 and F2 generations, which are the most closely related to the serval, have the most exotic features.
 Those features are a tendency to jumping, fighting or dominating.
 The F5 and further generations have the least genes of its wild ancestor.
-In all generations, there is high physical activity and a curious disposition.
+In all generations, there is a high physical activity and a curious disposition.

 What influences Savannah’s behavior the most is its level of socialization reached in its early years.
 If a kitten lives and bonds strongly with a human, it will become a human’s good companion.
 However, it may vary even within a single litter.
 Therefore, in one generation can be born both individuals friendly and easy-to-raising and individuals withdrawn and somewhat wild.